fcharmy/face/face_web/README.md

 ## APIs
  When user a project account, they may use [python wrapper][python] according to [user guide][user guide] to call all available APIs.
 APIs are all follow the format of [forms][forms], instead of using user interface, the request will be directly submit to resquest to the destination.
 All the API functions can accept cross site request so that they can be called in other domain, and every request need to submit with project id and security key due to security issue.

- The following is the brief infomation about each API functions which is the destination of API request, but the real URL of each request should submit to, please according to the [mapping][mapping] code.
+ The following is the brief infomation about each API functions which is the destination of API request, but the real URL of each request should submit to, please according to the [mapping][mapping] relation.
 For example,
  > url(r'^create_group', operate.create_group, name='create_group')

 The first part is the URL, the full path should be websiteURL/create_group.
 Then the second part is the function will be called when request submit to this URL, 'operate' is the python file where define create_group function, last part is a alias for convenience when use this in other functions.